Here’s a quick introduction to the diverse and talented people who’ll greet you at the Old Town Inn.

 Starting in his teens, Chris has done almost every job at the Old Town Inn, from housekeeping to accounting.
 He got a degree in International Business at the University of Denver and completed the school’s Emerging Leaders Program.
 After graduation he launched advanced studies in adventuring: bicycling across the U.S. and around Iceland.
 He’s completed an Ironman Triathlon and climbed and traveled in 40 countries.
 Back in Crested Butte, Chris has taken on ever more responsibility for Old Town Inn management, working with everything from technology to guest amenities, marketing to toilet repair.
 He also has a passion for making the inn as eco-friendly as possible.
 He balances big trips with “micro-adventuring”: climbing rock and ice, running, cycling, skiing in all forms, and exploring nearby mountains.
 Since he grew up in Crested Butte, Chris has the scoop on climbing spots, swimming holes, pizza joints and ski stashes.

-Peter is pursuing his Master in Environmental Management at Western State Colorado University.
+Peter earned his Master in Environmental Management at Western State Colorado University.
 He grew up in Libertyville, Illinois (near Chicago), playing basketball and romping in the woods.
 Colorado lured him away to earn a bachelor’s degree in Natural Resource Recreation and Tourism at Colorado State University.
 As a student, Peter visited and fell in love with Crested Butte, and right after graduation he headed to the mountains.
-He works for the CB Land Trust and as a guide for Irwin.
+He also works for the CB Land Trust.
 In his free time, Peter’s an avid climber, reader, explorer of the western United States, and cook (he’s famous for his “big mean breakfasts”).
 He also co-founded Gunnison Valley Climbers and hosts The Climbing Advocate Podcast for the Access Fund.